superduper-io/superduper/docs/index.rst

 * SuperDuperDB is **not** a database (despite the name) - it *makes* your database super-duper.
 * SuperDuperDB doesn't perform AutoML.
 We think it's good to offer users the opportunity to choose their own models.
 * SuperDuperDB is not a pure vector search database - it leverages open-source vector search components, which allow certain types of data querying.
 However SuperDuperDB does not reinvent the wheel there.
+* SuperDuperDB does not try to hack or create dialects of query languages such as the MongoDB query API or SQL.
+These languages do their job well already.

 +++++++++++++++++++++++++++++++++++++++++++++++++++
 What types of use-cases does SuperDuperDB excel at?
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 * If model outputs need to be kept up-to-date when new data comes in.
+* If training and/ or deployment data already sits in a MongoDB cluster.
 * Transfer learning - downstream models injest the outputs of other models as inputs.
 * Managing multiple model variants and versions which potentially listen to different sets of data.
 * Multimodal branching models which injest JSON type data points as inputs.